frankwang95/frankwang95.github.io/_pages/about.md

 My general interests are in machine-learning, information theory, functional analysis, and differential topology.
 I am particularly invested in studying the theoretical foundations, safety, interpretability, and fairness of statistical models.
 My recently reading includes topics on latent variable autoencoders, neural ODES, and group theoretic convolution.

-In addition to my technical interests, I am also deeply interested in

 This blog contains writings on math, stats, and machine learning.
 Many posts are intended to be notes to myself on experiments and derivations I do in my free time and might consequently contain way too much or way too little mathematical detail.
 That being said, questions, comments, and discussion are always welcome.